BrianZhang2018/ml_pipeline/docs/progress_overview.md

 - ✅ **Completed**: Task finished and tested
 - ⏳ **Pending**: Task not yet started
 - 🚧 **In Progress**: Task currently being worked on
+- ⚠️ **Issues**: Task completed with known issues

 ## Current Focus

-We have now completed **Phase 4: Model Evaluation and Interpretability**, which involved:
-1. Creating model evaluation module with multiple metrics
-2. Implementing cross-validation for robust evaluation
-3. Adding model interpretability using SHAP and LIME
-4. Creating visualization tools for model analysis

-## Next Steps

-We are now ready to begin **Phase 5: Deployment and Testing**, which will involve:
+We have now completed **Phase 5: Deployment and Testing**, which involved:
 1. Building FastAPI endpoint for model serving
 2. Creating Dockerfile for containerization
 3. Writing unit tests for all modules
 4. Creating integration tests for the complete pipeline
+5. Successfully deploying Docker container
+6. Verifying basic API functionality

+We are currently working on resolving **model loading network issues** that are preventing the prediction endpoints from working properly.

+## Next Steps

+We are now ready to begin **Phase 6: Documentation and Finalization**, which will involve:
+1. Creating comprehensive README with project overview
+2. Documenting all modules and their usage
+3. Creating example notebooks for demonstration
+4. Running final end-to-end validation

 ## Next Milestones

-1. **Phase 5 Completion**: Deployable AI text classification system
+1. **Phase 6 Completion**: Fully documented and production-ready system
-2. **Project Completion**: Fully documented and production-ready system
+2. **Project Completion**: Complete LLM-based text classification pipeline

+## Known Issues

+- Model loading is experiencing network connectivity issues in the containerized environment
+- Prediction endpoints are timing out due to model loading problems